Car Stereo FAQ

 - How difficult is it to install a new radio?

-- What's the best way to connect the free Crutchfield wiring harness to my new CD receiver's harness?
+- What's the best way to connect the Crutchfield wiring harness to my new CD receiver's harness?

 - Will a CD receiver play MP3, WMA, or AAC files burned onto a CD-R or CD-RW?